Partnership opportunities in research, clinical development, and commercialisation

 We constantly seek new partnerships with leading individual experts and research teams within biotechnology, academia and other pharmaceutical companies, to accelerate scientific discovery and innovation in mutual areas of interest.

-In order to ensure our medicines benefit as many patients as possible, we consider partnerships in specific countries or regions regions to enable better patient access to medicines and better local service to healthcare providers.
+In order to ensure our medicines benefit as many patients as possible, we consider partnerships in specific countries or regions to enable better patient access to medicines and better local service to healthcare providers.

 We will also consider biomarker and diagnostic partnerships supporting development and commercialisation of our medicines.
 To support the patient user experience, we actively partner around digital health.
 Find out more here.